etetoolkit/ete/doc/tutorial/tutorial_trees.rst

   H = t['H']
   ancestor_JFC = t.common_ancestor(['J', 'F', 'C'])  # by common ancestor

-  # Let's now add some custom features to our nodes. add_props can be
+  # Let's now add some custom features to our nodes.
-  # used to add many features at the same time.
   C.add_props(vowel=False, confidence=1.0)
   A.add_props(vowel=True, confidence=0.8)
   ancestor_JFC.add_props(nodetype='internal')

-  # Or, using the one-liner notation.
   H.add_props(vowel=False, confidence=0.3)

   for node in [A, C, H, ancestor_JFC]:
       print(f'Properties of {node.name}: {node.props}')

+  # Let's annotate by looping over all nodes.
-  # But we can automatize this.
-(Note that this overwrites the previous values).
+  # (Note that this overwrites the previous values.)
   for leaf in t:
-      if leaf.name in 'AEIOU':
+      is_vowel = leaf.name in 'AEIOU'
-          leaf.add_props(vowel=True, confidence=1)
-      else:
-          leaf.add_props(vowel=False, confidence=1)
+      leaf.add_props(vowel=is_vowel, confidence=1)

   # Now we use this information to analyze the tree.
   print('This tree has', sum(1 for n in t.search_nodes(vowel=True)), 'vowel nodes')